OzanYasin/git-and-github-bootcamp/README.md

 Because it is so new, most of the existing Git tutorials and books do not mention it, but it is worth knowing!

 Recall that `git checkout` does a million different things, which many git users find very confusing. `git restore` was introduced alongside `git switch` as alternatives to some of the uses for checkout.

+## Unmodifying Files with Restore

+Suppose you've made some changes to a file since your last commit.
+You've saved the file but then realize you definitely do NOT want those changes anymore!

+To restore the file to the contents in the HEAD, use `git restore <file-name>`

+`git restore <file-name>` restores using HEAD as the default source, but we can change that using the **--source** option.

+For example, `git restore --source HEAD~1 home.html` will restore the contents of **home.html** to its state from the commit prior to **HEAD.** You can also use a particular commit hash as the source.